mojaloop/ml-perf-characterization/fspiop-transfers/20230811/s51/README.md

 ## Observations

-- Observed slight improvement in the throughput (10-15 ops/sec).
+- Observed the partitions are being allocated to consumers in a group more balanced.
+No improvements in throughput

 ## Recommendations